 Option Description Use SSH Enables SSH connections.
 SSH Host name The host name or IP address of the SSH server.
 SSH Port The SSH port number (22 by default).
 SSH User Name The username for the account on the SSH server.
-For Oracle Cloud, you can use the default user, ops.
+SSH Password The password for the account on the SSH server.

-The password for the account on the SSH SSH Password server.
-If you use the default user, ops in Oracle Cloud, leave the option empty.
 SSH Client Key The filename of the client private key for key-based authentication.
 SSH Client Key Password The passphrase for the client private key.
 SSH Server Key The filename of the SSH server public key.
-For Oracle Cloud, leave the option empty.
-SSH Storage Path The directory where the encryption keys are stored.
+The directory where the encryption keys are SSH Storage Path stored.